historic-trails/website/sites/el-zaguan.md

 James L. Johnson was a prominent merchant tied to the Santa Fe Trail from 1845-1881.
 In that time, he was able to make a place for himself in this trade network and gain enough revenues to create his house ‘El Zaguan’.
 He moved to Santa Fe and became immersed in its culture and adopted it as his home which was very different than the other merchants at the time.
 James L. Johnson created his house that came to represent the mixing of the Anglo newcomers and Hispanic and Native American traditions, already established in New Mexico, which the trail provided.

-{% include figure.html
-  class="img-right"
-  width="50%"
-  caption="The 'Bandelier Garden' named after Adolph Bandelier, who was a guest of the Johnson's for some time during 1891-1892, was a prominent archeologist of the Southwest." image-url="ElZaguan10.jpg" source-url="https://www.gardenvisit.com/gardens/the_garden_at_el_zaguan"
-%}

 ### **House and Garden of El Zaguan**

 El Zaguan grew from a small farmhouse built of adobe, which Johnson purchased in 1854, into a house with multiple rooms, a large flower garden, a vegetable garden, stables, corrals, a smoke shed, and shelters for chickens and hogs[^1]  The house, about a fifteen-minute walk from the plaza, was isolated at its time.
 The house provided farmable land and was perfectly set near the river.
 This meant that there was an acequia that provided Johnson’s property with water.
 An acequia is an irrigation ditch.
 In New Mexico’s arid climate access to water and water rights have always been highly contested.
 This acequia brought him into the local acequia community.
 Along with the water rights came the responsibility to provide someone to help clean the ditch and do maintenance work once a year.
 These water rights made possible to grow the lush garden that is still accessible today.
 Nicknamed the ‘Bandelier Garden’ after Adolph Bandelier, a prominent archeologist of the Southwest during this time period, who was a guest, along with his wife, and lived with the Johnsons at El Zaguan from April 3, 1891 to May 1892[^2].
 The garden has over a hundred-year-old peony bushes that were imported from China[^3] and also horse chestnut trees that have come to represent their garden.

+{% include figure.html
+  class="img-left"
+  width="50%"
+  caption="The 'Bandelier Garden' named after Adolph Bandelier, who was a guest of the Johnson's for some time during 1891-1892, was a prominent archeologist of the Southwest." image-url="ElZaguan10.jpg" source-url="https://www.gardenvisit.com/gardens/the_garden_at_el_zaguan"
+%}

 The lushness and fine care of the garden, which was looked after by Johnson’s wife, came to represent the prestige and wealth he had within the community.
 “The garden was planted by the late Mrs. Johnson and contained many Madonna lilies, peonies, and the wonderful horse chestnut trees which provided what looked like an oasis in the desert on the hot summer days.”[^4] It meant a lot that he was able to put aside this land for a flower garden rather than keeping it as productive land.
 It symbolized his security which was provided by the Santa Fe Trail.